-- 6.9.1.1 These rules shall apply to all Table Tennis Parties who participate or assist in an international competition and each participant shall be automatically bound by, and be required to comply with, these rules by virtue of such participation or assistance (abbreviated as "participant" in the provisions below). - 6.9.1.2 It is the personal responsibility of every participant to make themselves aware of these rules including, without limitation, what conduct constitutes a violation of the rules and to comply with those requirements.
+- 6.9.1.1 These rules shall apply to all Table Tennis Parties (as defined in the Preamble of this Chapter 6) who participate or assist in an international competition and each participant shall be automatically bound by, and be required to comply with, these rules by virtue of such participation or assistance (abbreviated as "participant" in the provisions below). - 6.9.1.2 It is the personal responsibility of every participant to make themselves himself or herself aware of these rules including, without limitation, what conduct constitutes a violation of the rules and to comply with those requirements.
 Participants should also be aware that conduct prohibited under these rules may also constitute a criminal offence and/or a breach of other applicable laws and regulations.
-Participants must comply with all applicable laws and regulations at all times. - 6.9.1.3 Each participant submits to the exclusive jurisdiction of the ITTF Tribunal to hear and determine charges brought by the ITTF Integrity Unit and to the exclusive jurisdiction of CAS to determine any appeal from the ITTF Tribunal's decision. - 6.9.1.4 Each participant shall be bound by these rules until a date 6 months following their last participation or assistance in a competition.
-Each participant shall continue to be bound by these rules in respect of their participation or assistance in competitions taking place prior to that date.
+Participants must comply with all applicable laws and regulations at all times.

+- 6.9.1.3 Each participant submits to the exclusive jurisdiction of the ITTF Tribunal to hear and determine charges brought by the ITTF Integrity Unit and to the exclusive jurisdiction of CAS to determine any appeal from the ITTF Tribunal's decision. - 6.9.1.4 Each participant shall be bound by these rules until a date 6 months following their his or her last participation or assistance in a competition.
+Each participant shall continue to be bound by these rules in respect of their his or her participation or assistance in competitions taking place prior to that date.